Construction Industry Scheme (CIS)

 If you're working in construction or thinking about starting a construction business, it's important to understand how the Construction Industry Scheme works.

-At DS Burge & Co we help take you through CIS, explain how it impacts your tax situation and deal with HMRC on your behalf.
+At DS Burge & Co, we’re experienced accountants for contractors and can guide you through CIS, explain how it impacts your tax situation, and deal with HMRC on your behalf.

 Advantages of using DS Burge & Co's Construction Industry Scheme service: